mhoffrog/onedev-manual/Default-CI-Spec-Provider-For-Typical-Projects.md

 # Pre-requisite

-### Familiar with Java

-OneDev is written in Java, and familiar with Java is a must.

 ### Application frameworks knowledge

 To write such plugin, you will need to be familiar with some application frameworks, especially its underlying build/test mechanism.
 For instance, Spring project in Java world normally contains a file _pom.xml_ under the project root, and it means that the project can be built/test with Apache Maven by calling _mvn clean test_.
 So the [maven plugin](https://github.com/theonedev/onedev/tree/master/server-plugin/server-plugin-maven) checks existence of _pom.xml_ and parses this file to help generating the default CI spec if it exists.